Giacomo Rossi Stuart

-Giacomo Rossi Stuart (25 August 1925 - 20 October 1994) was an Italian film actor often credited as Jack Stuart or Giacomo Rossi-Stuart.
-He appeared in more than 80 films between 1953 and 1989. including the Gamma One science fiction film series.
+Giacomo Rossi Stuart (25 August 1925 - 20 October 1994) was an Italian actor, who appeared in nearly 100 film and television series between 1953 and 1989.
+He was the father of actor Kim Rossi Stuart.

-Biography
+Life and career

 Born in Todi to an Italian father and a Scottish mother, Stuart was a highly successful athlete when young; he competed in the pentathlon.
 After getting interested in acting, he studied at Actors Studio in New York City.